VCTLabs/mezztest/mezz_quickstart.rst

  $ sudo -u postgres psql postgres

-You're now in the PG shell (not the prompt below) where you can view the base help commands::
+You're now in the PG shell (note the prompt below) where you can view the base help commands::

  postgres=# help